A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Environments Datasets

 \subsection{General}

 We compile a large-scale dataset comprising 432 tasks from six domains, 3.4M trajectories, and 894M transitions in total (see Table \ref{tab:data}).
+A key motivation behind our dataset compilation is the scarcity of suitable datasets that span many simulated tasks.
+To address this and to enable a robust comparison of different sequence model architectures, we aimed to assemble a collection of datasets that span as many tasks as possible.
+In particular, we focused on trajectories in simulated environments rather than real-world trajectories \citep{EmbodimentCollaboration:24}, to enable faster iteration cycles.
+To facilitate usability for future works, we consider standard benchmarks that are widely adopted by the community (e.g., Atari, Meta-World).

+We release our data pipeline and generated dataset, and hope that they can serve as a solid basis for future research on multi-task agents.
 To enable fast and targeted data-loading, every trajectory is stored in a separate \texttt{hdf5} file.
-We trade off some data-loading speed for disk space efficiency, by compressing trajectories that contain image-based observations.
+We trade off some data-loading speed for disk space efficiency by compressing trajectories that contain image-based observations.